TrollskogenMC/commando/README.md

 ### Permissions
 #### Static permissions
-You'll obviously want to control the required permission of a command and Carbon makes this easy for you.
-Carbon will even warn you when a command doesn't have a permission (this can be turned of, but you should always hide a command under a permission).
+You'll obviously want to control the required permission of a command and Commando makes this easy for you.
+Commando will even warn you when a command doesn't have a permission (this can be turned of, but you should always hide a command under a permission).

 ```java
 commando